2013 All-Ireland Senior Hurling Championship: Teams

 All teams from the 2012 championship continued to line out in hurling's top tier in 2013.

 Kilkenny were installed as the favourites to retain the All-Ireland title for a third consecutive year and to secure a remarkable tenth championship in fourteen seasons.
 Tipperary and Galway, the last two teams to beat Kilkenny in championship hurling, were regarded as the two teams most likely to provide the strongest challenge to Kilkenny's supremacy once again.
 Limerick were ranked at 20/1 as they hoped to end a forty-year wait for the Liam MacCarthy Cup.
 Waterford, a team who won four Munster titles between 2002 and 2010, were seen as a team to have missed out on their chance at an All-Ireland title and were ranked at 25/1.

 London, the winners of the 2012 Christy Ring Cup, availed of their automatic right to promotion to the top tier and joined the Leinster championship.

 Prior to the championship draw it emerged that Croke Park officials had written to the Laois County Board inviting the county hurlers to participate in the 2013 Christy Ring Cup.
 This was prompted by Laois's poor results during the previous few seasons.
 In spite of these concerns Laois decided to remain in hurling's top tier and subsequently won two Leinster Championship matches.

+General information

+Fifteen counties will compete in the All-Ireland Senior Hurling Championship: ten teams in the Leinster Senior Hurling Championship and five teams in the Munster Senior Hurling Championship.